 - Nov 26 – Dec 2nd 2018, Designing With or For Marginalised Communities, Namibia University of Science and Technology, Windhoek, Namibia

 - Łódź summer school in Methods in HCI 2019, Łódź University of Technology (Interactions Article on 2018 event)

 - Research Methods in Human-Computer Interaction: Building Bangladesh’s Future HCI Professionals 2019, Bangladesh.

 In Dec 2017 we provided support for 6 summer school in India, Israel, Saudi Arabia, Nigeria, UK and Australia as follows:

-- Research Methods and Approaches to Text Entry and Other Interaction Techniques, May 21 – 25 2018 (tbd), IIT Bombay, Mumbai, India
+- Research Methods and Approaches to Text Entry and Other Interaction Techniques, May 21 – 25 2018, IIT Bombay, Mumbai, India

-- Intelligent User Interfaces in the era of IoT and Smart Environments, June 17 – 21 2018 (tbd), Haifa, Israel
+- Intelligent User Interfaces in the era of IoT and Smart Environments, Oct 2-5 2018, Haifa, Israel

 - 4th International ACM SIGCHI Summer School on Computational Interaction, August 2017 (tbd), Cambridge, UK

 - Summer School on Experimental Play, Nov 5 – 8 2018, Melbourne, Australia.

 In June of 2017 we provided support for 1 summer school in Argentina.